Ghetto fabulous: Common assumptions

 Uses and interpretations of the term vary.
 For instance, a person who is living "ghetto fabulous" lives above their means, sometimes with means of support other than legitimate work.
 Money and housing may come from welfare assistance, relatives, or illicit activities.
 However, the person is not considered poor.
-In fact the person may appear well-to-do.
-Frequently, the term is used in reference to a person's material possessions such as a luxury car, brand-label clothing and accessories, or jewelry.
-The term may also reference personal grooming habits such as having one's hair and nails done, being tattooed, or having cosmetic platinum, gold or silver caps applied to the teeth.
-While the term "ghetto fabulous" may be used to specifically point to any of the above, it is most frequently used a generalization, e.g., "s/he is living (a) ghetto fabulous (life)."
-Buying from and vibrantly displaying designer brands such as Louis Vuitton and Gucci traditionally go hand-in-hand with the trend.
-Many have gone as far as to customize the exterior and interior of their cars to be coated in the Louis Vuitton design, and Gucci Mane's stage name is likely a by-product of ghetto fabulous culture depending on the geographic location e.g. Los Angeles, Houston, Miami.
+In fact, the person may appear well-to-do.
+Frequently, the term is used in reference to a person's material possessions, such as a luxury car, brand-label clothing, and accessories, or jewelry.
+The term may also refer to personal grooming habits, such as having one's hair and nails done, being tattooed, or having cosmetic platinum, gold, or silver caps applied to the teeth.
+While the term "ghetto fabulous" may be used to specifically point to any of the above, it is most frequently used as a generalization (e.g., "s/he is living a ghetto fabulous life").
+Buying from and vibrantly displaying designer brands such as Louis Vuitton and Gucci have traditionally gone hand in hand with the trend.
+Many have gone so far as to customize the exterior and interior of their cars with the Louis Vuitton design, and Gucci Mane's stage name is likely a by-product of ghetto fabulous culture, depending on the geographic location (e.g., Los Angeles, Houston, or Miami).